jeffy893/posterity/2024-10-21_Jefferson_In-a-Nutshell.md

     * On his own time, he developed an NLP algorithm, aiming to extract the DNA sequence of poetry and constitutions, which he had dreamt about.
     * Spoke with Neel about advancements in NLP and worked on the beginnings of Cortext.io.
     * Started a "paper boy" service, collecting 50 emails in 3 days, and built robots to scrape news from AP, Reuters, and ESPN.
-    * Returned to school at San Diego Mesa College, got an Associate's in Mathematics, and then applied and got into the University of Arizona.
+    * Returned to school at San Diego Mesa College, got an Associate's in Mathematics, and then went to the University of Arizona.

 * Career and Entrepreneurial Ventures:
   * Developing a passion for programming and data science, leading to entrepreneurial projects.